 All Citation Management Software allow you to collect, organize, and format citations but there are important differences among the different types.

-- EndNote is a very sophisticated citation manager that offers the largest number of citation formats and options.
+- EndNote Desktop is a very sophisticated citation manager that offers the largest number of citation formats and options.
 It offers a plugin for MS Word so you can cite while you write.
 You can share citations.
-The downside is EndNote is not free, is limited to one computer, and is fairly expensive.
+The downside is EndNote is fairly expensive.

-- EndNote Basic is web-based and is a simplified version of EndNote.
+- EndNote Basic is web-based and is a simplified version of EndNote Desktop.
 It has the ability to work in tandem with EndNote, as well as be a stand-alone system.
-It has a 50,000 citation limit, and less citation styles than EndNote itself.

 - Mendeley is web-based and has the ability to add citations in MS Word.
-Has a cool drag-n-drop feature with pdf attachments and allows you to share your citations in a social network.
+It has a drag-n-drop feature with pdf attachments and allows you to share your citations in a social network.
 The downside is you are not able to edit citation styles.
-While we do not teach Mendeley, it is a popular and available system.